Dallas-Murawski/Monday-Coffee-Expansion-Project/README.md

 - **data/**: Contains the raw sales data used for analysis.
 - **scripts/**: SQL scripts for queries written.
 - **tables/**: Outputs from the analysis.
 - **README.md**: Overview of the project, including objectives, key questions, and findings.

+## Tools Used
+This project was completed using PostgresSQL through pgAdmin 4.

 ## Main Questions
 1. **Estimated Coffee Drinkers**